 The method parses the string representation of a time interval, which must be in the format defined by the format parameter, except that leading and trailing white-space characters are ignored.
 This method is similar to the ParseExact(String, String(), IFormatProvider) method, except that it does not throw an exception if the conversion fails.

 The formats parameter is a string array whose elements consist of either a single standard format specifier, or one or more custom format specifiers that define the required format of input.
 For more information about valid format strings, see Standard TimeSpan Format Strings and Custom TimeSpan Format Strings. input must correspond exactly to a member of formats for the parse operation to succeed.

 The formatProvider parameter is an IFormatProvider implementation that provides culture-specific information about the format of the returned string.
 The formatProvider parameter can be any of the following:

 A CultureInfo object that represents the culture whose formatting conventions are to be reflected in the returned string.
 The DateTimeFormatInfo object returned by the CultureInfo.DateTimeFormat property defines the formatting of the returned string.

 A DateTimeFormatInfo object that defines the formatting of the returned string.

-If formatProvider is null, the DateTimeFormatInfo object that is associated with the current culture is used.
+If formatProvider is Nothing, the DateTimeFormatInfo object that is associated with the current culture is used.